 Students are being encouraged to develop a life-long love of reading, thanks to a new academy-wide drive.
-Hodgson is bidding to become a Reading School, where conversations about reading for learning are commonplace and all students are provided with reading opportunities in all lessons.
+Hodgson is a Reading School, where conversations about reading for learning are commonplace and all students are provided with reading opportunities in all lessons.

 As well as this, we are encouraging personal reading for enjoyment which takes place in form time at least once a week.
 Students are also expected to read aloud in many classes to develop speaking and comprehension skills.

 With this in mind, we insist that all students have their own personal reading book with them in their bags and to be reading for enjoyment on a regular basis, both at the academy and at home.